 In the case of manually calibrated data, information on how each table was created can be found in the scriptForCalibration.py and the scriptForImagingPrep.py scripts.
 CASA provides functionality to view these tables.
-Please refer to the CASA documentation (see section 6) on how to do that.
-However, many of the plots of interest in this context are also available in the QA documentation (see next section).
+Please refer to the CASA documentation (see section 6, in particular the ALMA Science Pipeline User's Guide) on how to do that.
+However, many of the plots of interest in this context are also available in the QA documentation (see Section 4.5 below).

-In the case of pipeline-calibrated data, the files in this directory are needed to restore the calibrated MS with "casa_piperestorescript.py" or, in absence of the latter, with "casa_pipescript.py", which in turn is called by "scriptForPI.py".
+In the case of pipeline-calibrated data, the files in this directory are needed to restore the calibrated MS with "casa\piperestorescript.py" which is called by "scriptForPl.py".
 For details on how they were generated, please refer to https://almascience.org/processing/science-pipeline.
-All diagnostic plots are also in this case available in the Pipeline Weblog, which can be found in the directory "qa" (see next section).
+All diagnostic plots are also available in the Pipeline Weblog, which can be found in the directory "qa" (see Section 4.5 below).